 - Metropolitan Councils

-In addition, within more rural areas, a lower tier of council exists – the Parish and Town Councils.
-We will return to these later.
+In addition, within more rural areas, there is a lower tier of Town and Parish Councils.

 County councils generally cover larger geographical areas, examples would be Cornwall, Warwickshire and Essex.
 From Kent County Council with the largest population (2018) of over 1.5million to Cumbria with smallest population, .42 million.
 However, when geographical size is accounted for North Yorkshire with 8083 square kilometres is largest to Buckinghamshire with 1043 square kilometres is smallest.
 However, Hertfordshire has the highest population density of 721 people per square kilometre making it most density populated in England.

 As administrative areas many have been in existence for over a millennium tracing their history back to localities that the crown could call upon for taxation and the raising of armies.
 This historical perspective must not be underestimated in the minds of the public as they can define very strong local associations and be significant in creating local and regional identities.